USRSE/virtual-workshop-2022/README.md

-# The US-RSE Association 2021 Virtual Workshop
+# The US-RSE Association 2022 Virtual Workshop

-This repo is website landing page for the US-RSE Association 2021 Virtual Workshop held on May 24 & 27, 2021.
+This repo is website landing page for the US-RSE Association 2022 Virtual Workshop held on September 14 & 16, 2022.